bparanj/Essential-TDD/book/RubyPlus/basic_ruby_for_rails/0-objects.markdown

 # Integers #

+In kindergarden you learned how to count numbers.
+The numbers that you can count is called integers.

 Integers can be positive, zero or negative numbers without decimal places.
 They can be used to count numbers.
 We can add, subtract, multiply, increment and exponential.
 We can assign integers to variables.

 1.class